By request, "a font where all the letters look like Mega Man capsules."

-A fusion of Lounge Lizard, Minishark, and Zigourat.
+A chimera (fusion) of Lounge Lizard, Minishark, and Zigourat.

 A formally-dressed Zigourat. :DThis is a clone of Zigourat